mplatnic/Hebbian-Neuronal-Network/Simulation tools/readme.md

 - When result is Biased towards a specific answer the system is underfitting
 - The system is not able to predict for the new and unseen condition.
 This condition is called overfitting
 - Low-complexity models have a low variance, but a high bias.
 They don’t train very efficiently and don’t learn much
 - As the complexity increases, the bias decreases.
 The model trains better and also achieves better results in test accuracy.
 But with increasing complexity, the variance is growing, too.
-While the training accuracy is getting better and better, the test accuracy actually gets worse.   br />
+While the training accuracy is getting better and better, the test accuracy actually gets worse.

 So how do we find the perfect balance between variance and bias?
  - Coordinate Descent Approach, start small, then gradually go bigger.